We are really proud of the work we have done over the past three years to develop a rich, real and relevant curriculum for all of our students.

 In 2015 the Parents Club fundraised $10,000 to contribute towards the $35,000 redevelopment of the school library.
 This is now one of our favourite spaces in the school for many students.

-Staff and students at Campbells Creek and Guildford Primary Schools use the G Suite for Education platform (formerly called Google Apps for Education) for all their document sharing and communication online.
+Staff and students at Campbells Creek Primary School use the G Suite for Education platform (formerly called Google Apps for Education) for all their document sharing and communication online.
 All students in years 3-6 are issued with a student email account and are taught how to use this account sensibly and safely.

 Teaching our students to code is an important part of the digital technologies curriculum.
 Students are taught to use the Scratch coding program, before moving on to more complicated software.